-Where the respondent or complainant appealing the outcome is a student, the appeal should be made to the Vice President of Student Affairs.
-The appeal shall be a review of the record only, and no new meeting with the respondent or victim will be held.
-The applicable Vice President may affirm the original finding and sanction, affirm the original finding but issue a new sanction of greater or lesser severity, remand the case back to the Title IX Coordinator to correct a procedural or factual defect, or dismiss the case if there was a procedural or factual defect that cannot be remedied by remand or if there is insufficient evidence to support the finding.
-The Vice President shall then issue a decision in writing to both the respondent and complainant simultaneously.
+The appeal shall be a review of the record only, and no new meeting with the respondent or any alleged victim is required.
+The Assistant Vice Provost for Student Success and Enrollment Management, or his or her designee, may affirm the original finding and sanction, affirm the original finding but issue a new sanction of lesser severity, remand the case back to the decision-maker to correct a procedural or factual defect, or reverse or dismiss the case if there was a procedural or factual defect that cannot be remedied by remand.
+The Assistant Vice Provost or his or her designee shall then issue a decision in writing to the respondent within a reasonable time period.

-The decision of the VP may be appealed in writing within five (5) business days (as determined by the date of the decision letter) to the President of the institution solely on the three grounds set forth above.
+The decision of the Assistant Vice Provost or his or her designee may be appealed in writing within five business days (as determined by the date of the decision letter) to the President of FVSU solely on the three grounds set forth above.

-The President may affirm the original finding and sanction, affirm the original finding but issue a new sanction of greater or lesser severity, remand the case back to the Title IX Coordinator to correct a procedural or factual defect, or dismiss the case if there was a procedural or factual defect that cannot be remedied by remand.
-The President's decision shall be issued in writing to both the respondent and complainant.
+The President may affirm the original finding and sanction, affirm the original finding but issue a new sanction of greater or lesser severity, remand the case back to the decision maker to correct a procedural or factual defect, or reverse or dismiss the case if there was a procedural or factual defect that cannot be remedied by remand.
+The President's decision shall be simultaneously issued in writing to the complainant, the respondent and the alleged victim (where applicable) within a reasonable time period.
 The President's decision shall be the final decision of the institution.

-Should the respondent or complainant wish to appeal the President's decision, he or she may appeal to the Board of Regents in accordance with the Board of Regents Policy 8.6.
+Should the respondent or alleged victim (where applicable) wish to appeal the President's decision, he or she may request review by the Board of Regents in accordance with the Board of Regents' Policy on Discretionary Review.